 With these staggering levels of growth, there is a huge demand for data-savvy professionals with the ability to analyze, communicate, and innovate in a data-centric economy.
 Simultaneously, the demand for conventional computing expertise (computer programming, product development, quality engineering, etc.) also continues to rise.

-Saint Mary’s new Master of Science in Computing & Data Analytics (MSc CDA) is a graduate-level, 16-month professional program designed to meet the complex challenges associated with Big Data.
-It combines two essential aspects of computing and data analytics:
+Saint Mary’s Master of Science in Computing & Data Analytics (MSc CDA) is a graduate-level, 16-month professional program that balances its focus on these two growth areas:

 - Software design, development, customization, and management

 - Analytics and Business intelligence: the acquisition, storage, management, and analysis of huge amounts of data to improve efficiency, innovation, and decision making

 MSc CDA’s primary focus is to develop highly qualified computing and data analytics professionals who will drive innovation and organizational success.
 MSc CDA prepares students for rewarding careers through experiential learning opportunities and intensive industry interaction.

 - Develop in-demand skills and practical experience applying industry-relevant technologies, methods, and data sets to solve real-world problems.